yigithanyucedag/react-native-pitchy/README.md

 ## Roadmap

+- [ ] Fix example app (permissions issue related to builder-bob)
 - [ ] Add FFT for ACF2+ algorithm (currently uses a naive implementation)
 - [ ] Add more pitch detection algorithms

+## Examples

+Check out the [example app](example) for a simple implementation of pitch detection using Pitchy.

 ## Contributing